Japan-Digital-Archives/JDA-scripts/asahi/readme.md

 ```

 ### Subscribe
 Start a cron job that curls the Asahi RSS feed using `subscribeToFeed` every 5 minutes.
 This is the interval on which the RSS feed is refreshed.
-In my experience Asahi only publishes around 5-20 items per month so this is overkill and could be adjusted
+In my experience Asahi only publishes around 5-20 items per month so this is overkill and could be adjusted.
 ```
 */5 * * * * /var/www/alex/asahi_rss_test/subscribeToFeed
 ```